YeZhui/vsplugin-helper/README.md

 ## Support

 If you encounter any issues or have suggestions, please feel free to contact us via email at guanyezhui@163.com.

+## Changes

+### 0.0.5
+- Added support for installing plugins on remote hosts
+- Added new command "安装VSCode插件(远程)" for remote installation